 IDAHOBIT

-International Day Against LGBTQIA+ Discrimination is recognised on May 17.
+International Day Against LGBTIQA+ Discrimination is recognised on May 17.
 This marks the date in 1990 that homosexuality was removed from the WHO Classification of Diseases.
-Over two decades later, LGBTQIA+ communities still face discrimination – the stakes have never been higher to champion inclusion.
-We've curated a list of fiction and non-fiction titles here highlighting LGBTQIA+ characters, history, and issues.
+Over two decades later, LGBTIQA+ communities still face discrimination – the stakes have never been higher to champion inclusion.
+We've curated a list of fiction and non-fiction titles here highlighting LGBTIQA+ characters, history, and issues.

 Drag items up and down to your preferred order then select the "Save Order" button.